holden-davis-uca/MARS-UCA/README.md

 # MARS-UCA

 ## About
 Modification of the [MARS](https://courses.missouristate.edu/kenvollmar/mars/) program originally written by Kenneth Vollmar and Pete Sanderson at Missouri State University.
+ * DISCLAIMER: *Any and all rights are reserved by the aforementioned entities.
+I do not own this program, nor am I involved in its development.
+These modifications are provided solely for the benefit of its users.*

 This version of MARS is specifically modified for usage in CSCI 2340 - Assembly Language Programming, offered by the University of Central Arkansas.